At the start of the new year, it’s only prudent to try to look ahead at what awaits us in the future.

 Naturally, aside from asking, if you want to learn something, you also have to do your fair share of observing, and that is where data analytics comes in.
 From examining your own processes so you can make them more efficient, to taking a broader look at the entire market and dominant trends in it, all the information you need is out there, you just need to know how to find, sort and use it.

-While expanding your martech stack can help you learn more about your target audience, it can also help you find new leads, organize them and finally, reach out to them.
+While expanding your martech stack can help you learn more about your target audience, it can also help you find new leads, organize them, and finally, reach out to them.
+Automation will definitely be one of the most important B2B trends in 2021.

 Our tool is a perfect example of how automating certain processes can make your life easier.